fhellwig/azure-assign/README.md

 The credentials are the client ID and the secret application key for an Azure AD application that has been configured for directory reading and writing.
 (In this example, they are complely made-up values.)
 Note that is is quite likely that the application specified in the credentials and the application being configured are the same, as they are in this example.

 The last block is an array of one or more applications.
-Each is identified by its client ID and contains an array of assignments that describe which groups are assigned what roles *for that application*.
-The roles are specified using the `value` property in the applications manifest.json file.
+Each is identified by its client ID and contains an array of assignments that describe which groups are assigned to what roles *for that application*.
+The roles are specified using the `value` property in the `appRoles` section of the application's manifest.json file.

-Note that we use the group ID, and not the display name as this can be easily changed in the Azure AD portal.
+Note that we use the group ID, and not the display name as this can be easily changed in the Azure portal.
 You can add as many applications as you like.
-They can each have their own roles and required different groups.
+They can each have their group and role assignments.
+The groups and roles need not be the same for each application.

 ## Execution

-If you installed using the -g flag, simply run it from the command line:
+If you installed this utility using the -g flag, simply run it from the command line:

     azure-assign assignments.json